 The evolution of Cybercrime-as-a-Service (CaaS) continued to increase the overall cybercrime threat to Australia.
 CaaS encompasses an ever-increasing range of purchasable tools, services and information used to facilitate cybercriminal operations.
 Examples of CaaS include, but are not limited to, the complicit provision of server infrastructure used to host cybercriminal campaigns, the sale of access to compromised victim networks, money laundering services, and the development and obfuscation of malware.
 The availability of these enabling functions means that individual actors are not required to be an expert in every component of a criminal operation.
 In effect, cybercriminals are outsourcing elements of their operations, and a growing black market is serving their needs.

 The expansion of the CaaS industry has lowered the barrier to entry for actors seeking to conduct cybercrime.
 For instance, Ransomware-as-a-Service (RaaS) provides actors who may not have the technical skill to develop their own ransomware with an opportunity to launch highly profitable attacks.
 In addition, the CaaS industry allows actors to monetise their expertise in a particular skillset.
 As a consequence, cybercriminals have become more specialised over 2021–22, and pose a greater threat to Australians and businesses.

-During 2021–22, the ACSC collaborated with partners on 5 successful operations against criminal online marketplaces and foreign scam networks.
+During 2021–22, the ASD's ACSC collaborated with partners on 5 successful operations against criminal online marketplaces and foreign scam networks.
 While offshore cybercrime groups have exploited Australian victims, individual actors—including Australian citizens—remain a threat.
 Australian law enforcement agencies have leveraged international partnerships to tackle criminal behaviour across the globe.

 Case Study: Operation Boone